 How Cannabis Can Help Relieve Symptoms

 Cannabinoids are often successful in treating pain and used as adjunct treatments to opioids.
-Acting as painkillers and anti-inflammatories, medical marijuana is far less addictive than many other pain-killing medicines.
+Acting as painkillers and anti-inflammatories, medical cannabis is far less addictive than many other pain-killing medicines.

-Medical marijuana is not toxic to major organs like many other sleep aids and has very few side effects.
-Marijuana causes body temperature to drop by half of a degree.
+Medical cannabis is not toxic to major organs like many other sleep aids and has very few side effects.
+Cannabis causes body temperature to drop by half of a degree.

 This allows patients to become more relaxed and stress-free, and to fall asleep faster.